 The law of consent is a constantly evolving landscape.
 The law of consent has evolved according to the changes in medical practice and expectations of 21st Century society.

 All healthcare involves decisions about treatment, investigations and risks.
 Modern medical practice encourages healthcare professionals to work in partnership with patients to ensure good care.

-For common law principles the key landmark case is Montgomery and the materiality test, which focuses on patient’s needs and moves away from medical paternalism.
+For common law principles, the key landmark case is Montgomery and the materiality test, which focuses on the patient’s needs and moves away from medical paternalism.